Zverik/gpxplanet-tools/README.md

 * `bitiles2png.pl`

 	Convert bitiles to png images and generate low zoom tiles from them.

+* `checkstatus.pl`

+        Draws an image of all existing tiles for a given zoom.
+Useful for checking rendering progress of `gpx2bitiles.pl` -- but only for CSV input.

 You can create antialiased low zoom tiles using [this tool](https://github.com/AMDmi3/tiletool).